willogy-team/insights--tensorflow/part6/README.md

 ## Implement a custom Inception model

-Let's implement a custom Inception network which is composed of several Inception modules.
+Let's implement a custom Inception network that is composed of several Inception modules.

 We have 2 inception modules followed by a flatten layer and 4 dense layers.
-The configuration of the numbers of filters in the 2 Inception modules are arbitrarily set and not based on the original papers [1][2].
+The configurations of the numbers of filters in the 2 Inception modules are arbitrarily set and not based on the original papers [1][2].

 Below is the code we add to the file ```/networks/inceptionv3.py```.
 The class ```InceptionNet``` subclasses the base class ```tf.keras.layers.Model``` to create a custom model/network.